 Demographic manualsTwenty-three manuals and guides of demographic methods and techniques have been issued by the Population Division since 1952.
 The manuals are concerned with formal descriptive, analytical and projection methods with an emphasis on techniques adapted to or specially designed for countries with insufficient data.

-DemopaediaThe Population Division has supported the development of an innovative online Wiki-based multilingual encyclopedic demographic dictionary, Demopaedia, which aims to promote international cooperation by providing a common conceptual reference framework in many different languages.
-Demopaedia is built around the correspondence of technical demographic terminology in different languages; fourteen language modules are under development, including those in the six official UN languages.
+DemopaediaThe Population Division has supported the development of an innovative online Wiki-based multilingual encyclopedic demographic dictionary, Demopaedia, which promotes knowledge transfer as well as international cooperation by providing a common conceptual reference framework in many different languages.
+Demopaedia is built around the harmonisation of technical demographic terminology in fourteen different languages including those in the six official UN languages.

 For more information about the capacity development activities of the Population Division please contact the Office of the Director, Population Division, United Nations, 2 United Nations Plaza, Rm.
 DC2-1950, New York, NY 10017 USA, Telephone + 1-212-963-3179, Facsimile + 1-212-963-2147 email@example.com